 For myself, I was actually pretty unfit for the majority of my life so I’ve been through the whole process – being sore, not getting results right away, the whole 9 yards.
-I also work full time during the day, so I can understand the struggles of juggling a busy lifestyle while trying to squeeze a workout in.
+For a while I also worked full time during the day, so I can understand the struggles of juggling a busy lifestyle while trying to squeeze a workout in.

 These struggles (and the fact that I work around them) resonate with many of the people who choose me as their trainer.